Alliedium/awesome-nexus/README.md

 2) Provide a name of repository, choose the blobstore (or remain it default) and apply a cleanup policy if needed (it should be set up as at the [Post-Install steps] -> [Create Cleanup policies for each types of repo] section of this guide)

 3) Don't forger to provide a HTTP connector at specified port as at the screenshot below.
 The port should be different from other HTTP connector ports specified for other created repos.
+This port can be used to access this repository directly as an API endpoint.
+More info about connectors can be found [here](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/ssl-and-repository-connector-configuration).
+So, if your Nexus instance is running inside of Docker container, or it is running on a separate VM behind a firewall, you would need to ensure that this port is available outside (from your local machine), and open it or forward if needed.

 ![11](https://user-images.githubusercontent.com/74211642/203739440-3ea5c732-332d-472e-b5f3-ba9cb7de2b2c.png)